fabmazz/GraphEpidemics.jl/README.md

 ## Installation

-This package is not yet included in the Julia general index.
+This package is included in the Julia Registry, and can be added by calling `Pkg.add("GraphEpidemics")`.

-To install it, from the Julia Pkg manager (`]`), run
+To install it from source, the Julia Pkg manager run
 ```
 pkg> add https://github.com/fabmazz/GraphEpidemics.jl.git
 ```